ZoeyyyLyu/ZoeyyyLyu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Financial Statistics, The Chinese University of Hong Kong University, 2021
+* B.S. in Financial Statistics, The Chinese University of Hong Kong, 2021
 * M.S. in Applied Statistics, New York University University, 2023

 Work experience